att-innovate/torc-wedge-centos-fboss/README.md

 Yet that is still not the end of the hack.
 The OpenNSL library wants to run a `real-time scheduling` task.
 That task needs to run continously for longer than allowed by default for a cgroup-managed task.
 We had to do some additional hacking around `cpu.rt_runtime_us` as described in [Docker Issue 13983][5].
+We added some backdoor to our FBOSS container to be able to orchestrate that multi-step startup process.

 #### The Result ####